+FOR WRITERS TO THE PRESS.
 Write upon pages of a single size, Cross all your t's and neatly dot your i's.
-On one side only lot your lines be seen- Both sides filled up announce a verdant green.
-Correct-yes, correct all that you write, And let your ink be black, your paper white; For spongy toolscap of a muddy blue Betrays a mind of the same dismal hue.
-Punctuate carefully; for on this score Nothing proclaims the practiced writer more.
+On one side only let your lines be seen- On one side only let your lines be seen-

+Both sides filled up announce a verdant green.

+Correct-yes, correct all that you write,

+And let your ink be black, your paper white;

+For spongy foolscap of a muddy blue

+Betrays a mind of the same dismal hue.

+Punctuate carefully; for on this score

+Nothing proclaims the practiced writer more.

-The gallant who, when a young lady stepped on his foot while dancing and asked pardon, said, "Don't mention it; a dainty little foot like that wouldn't hurt a daisy," not only told the truth, but doubtless felt more comfortable than the boor who, when his foot was stepped on, roared out, "That's right; climb all over me with your great, clumsy hoofs. -Boston Transcript.
+The gallant who, when a young lady stepped on his foot while dancing and asked pardon, said, "Don't mention it; a dainty little foot like that wouldn't hurt a daisy," not only told the truth, but doubtless felt more comfortable than the boor who, when his foot was stepped on, roared out, "That's right; climb all over me with your great, clumsy hoofs.' -Boston Transcript.

-The cattle plague is becoming more eral hundred places have been attacked by the disease.
+The cattle plague is becoming more nd more formidable in Bohemia.
+Several hundred places have been attacked by the disease.
 They are surrounded by a military cordon, and as far as possible prevented from carrying on intercourse beyond its boundaries.
 The lost to the inhabitants of the district is very considerable, and is not totally represented by that of the cattle slaughtered.
-Agri-culture is in many places at a standstill, the cattle which serve as beasts of burden being locked up wherever the disease ap-
+Agriculture is in many places at a standstill, the cattle which serve as beasts of burden being locked up wherever the disease appears.